California Governor Signs Order Banning Sales Of New Gasoline Cars By 2035

 California will phase out the sale of all gasoline-powered vehicles by 2035 in a bid to lead the U.S. in reducing greenhouse gas emissions by encouraging the state's drivers to switch to electric cars.

-Gov. Gavin Newsom signed an executive order on Wednesday that amounts to the most aggressive clean-car policy in the U.S. Although it bans the sale of new gas cars and trucks after the 15-year deadline, it still allows such vehicles to be owned and sold on the used-car market.
+Gov. Gavin Newsom signed an executive order Wednesday that amounts to the most aggressive clean-car policy in the United States.
+Although it bans the sale of new gas cars and trucks after the 15-year deadline, it will still allow such vehicles to be owned and sold on the used-car market.

 "This is the most impactful step our state can take to fight climate change," the governor said in a statement.